mnutt/rotary/README.md

 ## Background

 Recently we went to the MoMA with my 4 year old son.
-Some modern art is hard to appreciate as a kid, but the exhibit he _loved_ was one where they had a bunch of rotary phones and you could dial a number and it would read you a poem.
-I decided I wanted to replicate something like this at home.
+Some modern art is hard to appreciate as a kid, but the exhibit he _loved_ was one where they had a bunch of rotary phones and you could [dial a number and it would read you a poem](https://www.moma.org/collection/works/294325).
+I wanted to replicate something like this at home.

 ## Features